Reviewed Date: 03/09/2023

 Expenses considered excessive will not be allowed.

-G. Claims of $5 or more for travel expense reimbursement must be supported by the original paid receipt for lodging, vehicle rental, phone call, public carrier travel, conference fee and other reimbursable costs.
+G. Claims of $5 or more for travel expense reimbursement must be supported by the original paid receipt for lodging, vehicle rental, public carrier travel, conference fee and other reimbursable costs.

 H. Any person attempting to defraud the city or misuse city travel funds is subject to legal action for recovery of fraudulent travel claims and/or advances.

-I. Mileage and motel expenses incurred within the city are not ordinarily considered eligible expenses for reimbursement.
+I. Mileage and lodging expenses incurred within the city are not ordinarily considered eligible expenses for reimbursement.

 TRAVEL REIMBURSEMENT RATE SCHEDULES